Important information

 Tom Hollenberg is a fixed income portfolio manager with 18 years of industry experience.
 As a fixed income investment analyst, he covers interest rates and options.
 He holds an MBA in finance from MIT and a bachelor's from Boston College.

-Shannon Ward is a fixed income portfolio manager with 29 years of industry experience (as of 12/31/21).
-She holds an MBA from the University of Southern California and a bachelor's degree in psychology from University of California, Santa Barbara.
+Shannon Ward is a fixed income portfolio manager at Capital Group.
+She has 32 years of investment industry experience and has been with Capital Group for eight years.
+She holds an MBA from the University of Southern California and a bachelor's degree in psychology from the University of California, Santa Barbara.
+Shannon is based in Los Angeles.

 Andrew Cormack is a fixed income portfolio manager at Capital Group.
 He has 19 years of investment industry experience and has been with Capital Group for five years.
 Prior to joining Capital, Andrew worked as a portfolio manager at Western Asset Management.
 He holds a first-class honours degree in actuarial science from the London School of Economics and Political Science.
 He also holds the Investment Management Certificate.
 Andrew is based in London.